 We are very proud of our school and strive to ensure that our children become confident individuals who experience success.
-Our recent Ofsted report states that 'Pupils demonstrate positive attitudes towards learning and increasingly high expectations of themselves.
+Our Ofsted report (November 2013) states that 'Pupils demonstrate positive attitudes towards learning and increasingly high expectations of themselves.
 Their behaviour is good.
 Pupils feel safe and well cared for in school.'
 We are now working towards becoming an Outstanding School.